-After you have finished closing the seam, tie it off and hide the threads

-Now that the arm is done, set it aside and finish the other parts....
+After you have finished closing the seam, tie it off and hide the threads Now that the arm is done, set it aside and finish the other parts....

 LEGS: I stuff my legs much the same way I stuff my arms... but with one difference.
-I often add glass pellets to my bears feet.
-It helps them to stand up.
+I often add glass or tiny stainless steel pellets to my bears feet.
+It helps the bear to sit correctly.